tielyrr/Fujita-Lab--Project/README2.md

 - Foundational insights into squamate GC content variability, sparking further research into evolutionary mechanisms.

 Looking ahead, I proposed optimizing database performance, and refining error-handling mechanisms to enhance analysis accuracy.

+## Requirements and Assumptions for the script to run
+- This version was written for MacOS High Sierra
+- You must have the NCBI 'datasets' command-line interface downloaded and in your PATH.
+Instructions for adding to your PATH are under the 'Code' folder --> 'add_cli_to_PATH.txt'.
+- You must have a local collection of genomes already downloaded on your computer.
+The package must be unzipped and rehydrated.
+The folder with the genomes must only have the genomes, the data catalog and metadata(renamed as <taxon>.jsonl) must be moved to the previous folder.
+- This script was written for annotated genomes with the gff3 files.
+- This script was written for genomes with a chromosome-level assembly
+# Changes that must be made to the script for it to run for you
+- Open the script and adjust the paths indicated in the comment boxes before each class.
+- Any deviations from the original purpose (different database design, different taxa, different genomes, no annotations, etc.) will require edits.

+## File Description
+# Code
+**numos** uses the ncbi command-line interface to compare the computer's local database to the cloud.
+It automatically updates the local and MySQL databases with new genome releases from NCBI, avoiding duplicates and ensuring consistent metadata tracking.
+It then utilizes shell commands to parse and search the downloaded .gff and .fna files for desired information, uploads the information to the MySQL database.
+**dataframes** takes information from MySQL to be further analyzed and/or graphed in python.
+**window_variation** determined most and least variable genomes by GC content amongst 100kb windows.

+# SQL
+Contains all of the text needed to recreate the database.

+# Data
+Folder was derived from this script for quick use in future analyses.
+Contains all of the genomes and chromosome IDs we used.

+# Revisions
+Archive for older versions of code.

 ## Reflections
 Through this project, I gained invaluable experience in large-scale data management, analytical modeling, and cross-disciplinary collaboration.
 It reinforced my passion for using data to uncover patterns and drive impactful conclusions—skills I am eager to bring to future roles.